GorillaDev420/OS-lab1/docs/report.md

 `execvp()`:

 execvp() is the system call we chose to implement command execution.
-When execvp() is called, the process will replaces the current process image with a new process image hence any other code after execvp() will not be executed.
+When execvp() is called, the process will replace the current process image with a new process image.
+This call makes sure that any other code after execvp() will not be executed.

 ```C